Former Ecuadorian President Denounces His Country's Treatment Of Julian Assange As 'Torture'

-Rafael Correa, former President of Ecuador, denounced his country’s treatment of Julian Assange as “basically torture.”
+Rafael Correa, the former president of Ecuador, denounced his country’s treatment of Julian Assange as “basically torture.”

 In an exclusive interview with The Intercept, Correa said the following.